Open-Models-Startup/docs-vite/docs/platform/api/javascript-sdk-options.md

 ## <var>Project</var> {#project}

-An object defining the contents and settings of a StackBlitz project.
+An object defining the contents and settings of a OpenModels project.

 | Property | Required |  Type | Description |
 | --- | --- | --- | --- |